InfinityVM/InfinityVM/README.md

 ![infinityvm banner](./book/src/assets/infinityvm-banner.png)

-## A new blockchain architecture that integrates offchain compute
+## A new blockchain architecture with native offchain compute

 InfinityVM enables developers to use expressive offchain compute alongside the EVM to create new types of applications.